 The MA Program in General Psychology would like to invite students interested in taking advanced psychology courses at Hunter to register.

 Available courses include Abnormal Psychology, Depression and Suicide, Theories of Ethnic and Cultural Identity and Physiological Psychology.

 Minimum requirements: Bachelor's degree, 6 credits in Psychology and an overall GPA of 3.0 or higher.

 For more information, please contact the MA program advisor Ms. Karolina Czech ASAP at firstname.lastname@example.org.

 Graduate Advisor: Karolina Czech

-For more information on Graduate Admissions to Hunter College, please click here.
+For more information on Graduate Admissions at Hunter College, please click here.